RowdyVoyeur/midi-tools/README.md

 The [Control Amixer](https://github.com/RowdyVoyeur/midi-tools/tree/main/control-amixer) tool uses `aseqdump`to capture MIDI Control Change (CC) messages and use the data to adjust two `amixer` simple mixer controls, namely `Speaker`and `Mic`, which are responsible for controlling the main output and main input volume levels of Alsamixer.

 This tool assumes you are using this [audio configuration](https://github.com/RowdyVoyeur/m8c-rpi4/blob/main/AUDIOGUIDE.md), but it can be easily modified for other setups.

+### PC To Note

+The [PC To Note](https://github.com/RowdyVoyeur/midi-tools/tree/main/pc-to-note) tool converts MIDI Program Change (PC) messages into MIDI Note messages.
+It was specifically designed to allow a Roland MC-101 to trigger the "Song Row Cue" on the Live Mode (SEL+LEFT) of the Dirtywave M8 tracker.

+This script listens for Program Change messages (0-127) on a specific MIDI channel and translates them into MIDI Note On/Off messages (C-1 to G9) on a target MIDI channel.

 ## Installation